Choosing a Company Card

 - Finally, and perhaps most conveniently, they are granted access to a company credit card.

 While old habits die hard, the first two are rightly losing popularity among progressive small businesses.
 They’re both alarmingly manual, plus staff morale isn’t going to go far when a late expenses reimbursement leaves an employee scrabbling to pay their rent.
 And though cash is fine for topping up the biscuit tin, business travellers understandably want a more convenient solution with less paperwork and less anxiety.
 Cash is almost as outdated as travellers’ cheques!

 Which leaves the company credit card.
-Traditional credit cards for small business come with none of these disadvantages.
+Traditional corporate credit cards for small business come with none of these disadvantages.
 On the contrary, they are convenient and widely accepted.

 Problem solved, right?

-In this guide we will examine the options – because there are many; and using traditional credit cards for expense management is, in fact, deeply out of step with modern business culture.
+In this guide we will examine the options – because there are many; and using traditional corporate credit cards for expense management is, in fact, deeply out of step with modern business culture.

 While plastic is indeed convenient and widely accepted, and cash an accident waiting to happen, some credit cards add little strategically to the running of your business – and run the risk of encouraging the rapid accumulation of debt.
-By contrast, modern alternatives like prepaid business cards backed by powerful expense management tools – offer a simpler, safer and more holistic solution.
+By contrast, modern alternatives like prepaid money cards backed by powerful expense management tools – offer a simpler, safer and more holistic solution.